bobai-ding/SENG2050/README.md

     - View all reports _/
         -Should only be viewable by staff _/
         -Need to have a way to sort this list or grouped by status
-    - Mark as completed
+    - Mark as completed _/
-        Staff need a way to mark a report as completed
+        Staff need a way to mark a report as completed _/
-    - Add completed reports to knowledge base
+    - Add completed reports to knowledge base_/
-        Staff only
+        Staff only_/
+    - User accepts completed report _/

 4. Bugs to fix
     - currently refreshing resend the form